-So you’ve hit a few blues jams and ruptured your ear drums by the guitar amp, then suffered a local 'overly-earnest' open mic - but what next?
+So you’ve hit a few blues jams rupturing your ear drums by the guitar amp, then suffered a local 'overly-earnest' open mic - but what next?

-Well there’s a bunch of beardy types who head down the road to The Pig and Sickle (English pub) every week with their instruments, so why not take your harmonica down and suck the hell out of the 4 hole draw?
+There’s a bunch of beardy types down the road in The Pig and Sickle (English pub) who meet once a week with their instruments, so why not take your harmonica down and suck the hell out of the four hole draw?

 Tip 1- Know your session

-One way to negotiate this is to take an exploratory trip to the session armed with a keen pair of eyes and ears and whilst quaffing a pint of warm ale at the bar, listen in you can get a vibe of the session.
-Over your pint or three you can gather some vital information.
+Why not take an exploratory trip to the session armed with a keen pair of eyes and ears, then whilst quaffing down a pint of warm ale at the bar, listen in to get a vibe of the session.
+Over your pint or three, you can gather some vital information.

 Who’s leading the session?
 Does the host lead most of the songs/tunes or is it democratic with everyone sat in a circle and people being asked to play in turn?
-Is it a friendly vibe that seems very open to newcomers or is it a small hardcore group of musicians around a table who seem to be treating it more like a gig?
+Does the event have a friendly atmosphere that seems open to newcomers or are they a small hardcore group of musicians around a table who seem to be treating the occasion more like a gig?

 Tip 2 - Know your host

 In the session arena, the host is king, champion and supreme leader.
-Ignore him or her and the *session police will be on you faster than you can play an improvised out of time tambourine part.
+Ignore the host and the 'folk police' will be here faster than you can play a badly executed tambourine solo.

-The host generally has the most influence on the session in terms of etiquette but also matters of style, acceptable instrumentation, song choice and the general vibe of the event
+The host generally has the most influence on the session in terms of etiquette but also matters of style, acceptable instrumentation, song choice and the general vibe of the occasion.

 There are many different themes and styles for a session but I'll focus on some of the most common and talk about typical formats.

-Irish Trad- Mainly tunes with 2 or 3 musicians leading, usually a fiddle/tenor banjo and guitar.
-Some songs too and if so, can often be solo unaccompanied (especially later in the night if the Guiness is flowing)
+Irish Trad- Mainly tunes, often 2 or 3 musicians leading, usually a fiddle/tenor banjo and guitar.
+Some songs too and if so, can often be solo unaccompanied (especially later in the night if the Guinness is flowing)

-Some of the friendliest most welcoming sessions I’ve been to have been Irish but there’s also an infamous session in South-west London that highlights explicitly highlighted on their web page ‘No Shaky Eggs Please’ ( they don't mention harmonicas though).
+Some of the friendliest most welcoming sessions I’ve been to have been Irish but there used to be an infamous session in London that highlights explicitly on their web page ‘No Shaky Eggs Please’ ( they don't mention harmonicas though).

-*Harp Tips- If you want to slot in, learn some tunes- Lots of key of D. They’ll be sets of tunes too that change key, usually groups of 3.
+*Harp Tips- If you want to slot in, learn some tunes- Many in key of D (Google- Irish session Standards) They’ll be sets of tunes too that change key, usually groups of 3.
 If you’re lucky the host may shout the key changes.
 Rhythmic comping possible too (listen to the guitar) but always support the melody.
 Paddy Richter tuned harp could be your friend as the tunes get fast.

-Also usually tune based but probably more fiddle players and Banjos all playing together.
-Hopefully only one guitarist.
+Also usually tune based but probably more fiddle players and Banjos all playing together and hopefully only one guitarist.
 The guitar in Old-time is like the bass and drums together and a solid guitarist can make or break the session.
-A wise grumpy folky type once said to me around a dying camp fire "two guitarists at an Old-Time session can be like having two drummers in a band".
+A wizened old folky type once said to me around a whiskey soaked camp fire "two guitarists at an Old-Time session is worse than having two drummers in a band".

 *Harp Tips- Tunes, tunes, tunes.
-Mostly G, D and A. May be a few songs too but will often be slower than Bluegrass with more emphasis on melody rather than improvisation.
+Mostly G, D and A. May be a few songs too but will often be slower than Bluegrass with more emphasis on playing the melody rather than improvisation.
 Lot’s of tunes are major tonality and sit well in first position, especially with Tongue block comping.
-I recommend listening to Seth Shumate and his band ‘The Ozark Highballers’ for an example of some great traditional Old-Time harp playing.
+For contemporary players, I recommend listening to Seth Shumate and his band ‘The Ozark Highballers’ for an example of some great traditional Old-Time harp playing.
 Other key player include Dave Rice and the highly individual Mark Graham.

 Minor tunes can suit other positions such as Third or Fifth.
-Paddy Richter could also be handy for fast tunes if you don't want the pain of bending the 3 draw full step bend although this will give you a less traditional style of course (for tips try this video)
+Again, Paddy Richter could also be handy for fast tunes if you don't want the pain of bending the 3 draw full step bend although this will give you a less traditional style of course (for tips try this video).

-General advice- As with any most ensemble playing, Listening is paramount and particuarly at a session where the pub may be noisy.
+General Session advice- As with any most ensemble playing, Listening is paramount and particularly at a session where the venue may be noisy.
 Seek out the friendly folk, introduce yourself to the host, and be cautious if you are taking a washboard on the first outing…….